-with its 5-Gbps throughput and ability to send power and data over the same line, has greatly contributed to this growth.
+Machine vision has matured rapidly in recent years and is now becoming an essential technology in manufacturing to increase quality and profitability.
+USB 3.x, with a throughput up to 20-Gbps and the ability to send power and data over the same line, has greatly contributed to this growth.

-Machine vision uses a small industrial camera and lights mounted near an assembly line to take pictures of product as it passes.
-The images are then analyzed by software to determine if various aspects of the product meet acceptable specifications.
-For instance, if a label is misplaced, the bottle will be rejected.
-All of this is done at incredibly high speeds—fractions of a second.
+Cameras, computers, software, sensors, frame grabbers, lighting, algorithms, and screens (or other outputs) are the components that make up most machine vision systems.
+How do all these components function together to review products on the assembly line?
+A machine vision system uses a small industrial camera and lights mounted near an assembly line to take pictures of products as they pass by.
+The software then analyzes the images to determine if various aspects of the product meet acceptable specifications.
+For instance, if a label is misplaced, the software will reject the product.
+All of these functions are performed at incredibly high speeds — fractions of a second.

-USB 3.0 also sends data and power on the same line.
+USB 3.x also sends data and up to 100 W of power on the same line.
 This is enough to power a camera without worrying about a separate power supply or power line.
-In addition, compared to older systems, USB 3.0 is plug-and-play, making it easy to swap out cameras and other hardware, such as USB 3.0 extenders, hubs, and other devices.
+In addition, compared to older systems, USB 3.x is plug-and-play, making it easy to swap out cameras and other hardware, such as USB 3.x extenders, hubs, and other devices.